Ajb2k3/ULI/README.md

 This archive is for my Work In Progress version of Google Blockly designed to allow the reuse of older Lego computer controlled devices.
 I am currently working on the lego Dacta Interface B as this has the simplest of control software to run.

-Does not work in Apple safari as it is missing re Web.serial function.

 Installation instructions.
 Before installation, the host computer will need to have NPM, Node.js, pyserial, pyQT6 installed along with the latest version of Python.